MilesTeg97/free-heroku-alternatives/README.md

 * Has Postgres, Redis, MongoDB, MySQL and other databases
 * Should use about 20% CPU and 100MB RAM to run an app 24/7 at a free tier.
 * Include a US$ 5 free credits every month
+* Apps on free tier "will be automatically **paused** after 24 hours of inactivity."
-* Apps do not have to sleep, wake up, spin up or recycle.
-All front-ends and back-ends are ready on-demand, immediately and at all times.
+* ~~Apps do not have to sleep, wake up, spin up or recycle.
+All front-ends and back-ends are ready on-demand, immediately and at all times.~~
 * Can deploy from pre-built services and templates

 <details>